This summer, Luna the traveling pooch turns 10 years old. And for seven of those 10 years, she’s been traveling the world full-time with me.

 :: For travel in the EU, the titre test only needs to be done once in the lifetime of your dog as long as you keep the rabies vaccinations up to date.
 (This isn’t necessarily true of other places, so always check the requirements of whatever place you’re traveling to.
 Hawaii, for instance, has strict expiration guidelines for the titre tests it’ll accept.)

 :: There is a waiting period after the titre test and before your dog can come into the EU.
 Currently, I believe the wait time is 3 months from when the blood was drawn.
 So make sure to plan ahead.

 4. A pet passport or health form.

-If you have an EU pet passport and it includes documentation of all your most recent vaccinations, that’s all you’ll need to re-enter the EU.
+If you have an EU pet passport and it includes documentation of all your most recent vaccinations, that’s the paperwork you’ll need to re-enter the EU (along with any additional titre test certificate if the titre test is not documented in the passport).
 If, however, you are residing in Montenegro and have vaccinations performed here, you’ll need a health form approved by the local authorities.

 We have a pet passport, so I can’t speak to the ins and outs of the health form.
 If that’s something you need, I recommend consulting with a good vet.

 In most cases, that should be enough.
 But there is an exception: For flights landing in Switzerland (where we were flying into), you need advance permission from the Swiss authorities.

 You need to request permission far in advance of entry (I believe three weeks is the cutoff) and in addition to rabies certificate/pet passport, titre test results, and microchip number, they will ask you for an import application and a declaration that the dog is your pet and not intended for sale.
 There is also an application fee you’ll pay when you arrive at the airport and have your papers checked (40 CHF).